The Muscovy duck is an unmistakable sight with its bright red caruncles.

 The eggs are white and large and loved by pastry chefs the world over.
-Duck eggs contain more albumin than chicken eggs and that makes for fluffier pastries.
+Duck eggs contain more albumin than chicken eggs, and that makes for fluffier pastries.

 The Muscovy is a very quiet duck; they do not quack like other ducks.
 They are usually fairly quiet unless attacked or excited.

-If upset, happy or excited they wag their tails a great deal and the males can also puff and hiss.
+If upset, happy, or excited, they wag their tails a great deal, and the males can also puff and hiss.

-Health wise they are very hardy.
+Healthwise, they are very hardy.
 Birds with large or excessive caruncles may be prone to frostbite in colder areas, so be aware and keep an eye open for any problems.

 Is the Muscovy Duck Suitable For You?